matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - [Translate.getClientSideTranslationKeys](#translategetclientsidetranslationkeys)

 ### Translate.getClientSideTranslationKeys
-_Defined in [Piwik/Translate](https://github.com/piwik/piwik/blob/master/core/Translate.php) in line [194](https://github.com/piwik/piwik/blob/master/core/Translate.php#L194)_
+_Defined in [Piwik/Translate](https://github.com/piwik/piwik/blob/master/core/Translate.php) in line [196](https://github.com/piwik/piwik/blob/master/core/Translate.php#L196)_

 Triggered before generating the JavaScript code that allows i18n strings to be used in the browser.
-Plugins should subscribe to this event to specify which translations should be available in JavaScript code.
+Plugins should subscribe to this event to specify which translations should be available to JavaScript.

 Event handlers should add whole translation keys, ie, keys that include the plugin name.